Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: DC and THz characterization

-In \Figrefa{fig:RSMvsPTE} we plot the SLD-integral ratio as a function of frequency (yellow open diamonds, right vertical axis).
-One can directly compare the results with the measured ${\widetilde{\Re}}_{V,RSM}^{op}/{\widetilde{\Re}}_{V,PTE}^{op}$ ratio of the corresponding AAC-type device with $L_{ug} = 0.2~\mu$m and TG biasing (full dark green dots).
+In \Figrefa{fig:RSMvsPTE} we plot the SLD-integral ratio as a function of frequency.
+One can directly compare the results with the measured ${\widetilde{\Re}}_{V,RSM}^{op}/{\widetilde{\Re}}_{V,PTE}^{op}$ ratio of the corresponding AAC-type device with $L_{ug} = 0.2~\mu$m and TG biasing.
 We find excellent agreement of the frequency roll-off of the two ratios if we choose $\Delta L = 0.3~\mu$m.
-This finding has three implications: (i) It supports the basic validity of the underlying assumptions. (ii) It yields an effective depth of 0.3~$\mu$m, down to which the gated channel region contributes to PTE. (iii) And most importantly, the increasing domination of PTE over RSM for rising radiation frequency is a consequence of the radiation power being dissipated more and more outside of the gated channel region as frequency increases.
+This finding has three implications: (i) It supports the basic validity of the underlying assumptions. (ii) It yields an effective length of 0.3~$\mu$m, to which the gated channel region contributes to PTE. (iii) And most importantly, the increasing domination of PTE over RSM for rising radiation frequency is a consequence of the change in the power dissipation profile alongside the graphene channel when the frequency increases.
+The penetration length $\Delta L$ to which the PTE contributes to the detector signal below the gate electrode is closely related to the electronic cooling length $L_c$ \cite{Song2012, Antidormi2021,Vangelidis2022}, which scales sublinearly with the charge carrier mobility, and determines the length scale over which the heated carriers (here the carrier heating mainly occurs place in the antenna gap) cool down to the lattice temperature $T_L$.
+For our low carrier mobility samples, where the mobility is ranging from $\mu_{FE,h} \approx 1250$~cm$^2$/Vs up to $\mu_{FE,e} \approx 1600$~cm$^2$/Vs, an electronic cooling length of $L_{c,h} \approx 0.35\,\mu$m and $L_{c,e} \approx 0.38\,\mu$m is predicted from theory \cite{Antidormi2021}.
+This corresponds roughly to our assumption for $\Delta L$.
 To investigate the influence of carrier mobility on the RSM-to-PTE ratio of the G-TeraFET, we performed further EM wave simulations assuming different momentum relaxation times $\tau_p$, ranging from 60~fs (CVD-grown graphene) up to 300~fs (exfoliated graphene encapsulated in hBN).
-The simulations show that the higher the carrier mobility (higher values of $\tau_p$), the more the RSM dominates over the PTE, as more and more THz power is dissipated in the gated transistor part (see supplementary Fig. S4).
-These additional simulations indicate that for optimal PTE-based detector sensitivity, low carrier mobility (CVD-grown graphene) is beneficial (together with a suitable SAC detector layout), since dissipation of THz power occurs mainly in the ungated channel region.
-For G-TeraFETs with AAC detector design, it is likely that high carrier mobility increases the contribution of RSM over PTE to detector performance.
+The simulations show that the higher the carrier mobility (higher values of $\tau_p$) the more THz power is dissipated in the gated transistor part (see Supporting Information Fig. S4), which could give rise to a larger RSM-to-PTE ratio in high mobility graphene THz detectors with AAC-type layout.